NUAA-Open-Source/NUAA-iCal-Python/README.md

 $ nuaaical
 ```

-You will get the `.ics` file path, you can import it to Google
+The `.ics` file path will be shown in the output, you can import it to Google
 Calendar etc.

-## TroubleShoot
+## Troubleshoot

 ### Command Not Found